yashu1wwww/GitHub-Live-Repository-Fork-And-Star-Count/README.md

-# GitHub-Live-Repository-Star-Count
+# GitHub-Live-Repository-Fork-And-Star-Count
-GitHub Live Repository Star Count Tool,Just paste any public repository URL...
+GitHub Live Repository Fork And Star Count Tool,Just paste any public repository URL...

 ## Please feel free to share any updates or errors.